-As we discussed in our last blog post, paid ads both work, and don’t work.
+As we discussed in our last blog post, paid ads both work and don’t work.
 They’re better than nothing, but not much.
-And they’re inferior to alternatives.
-We’re in the midst of a paradigm shift (from seller-centric thinking to to buyer-centric thinking), that is aligning itself with the buyer-driven sales cycle.
-This change is being resisted as much as carriage owners resisted the automobile.
+And they’re inferior to many alternatives.
+We’re in the midst of a paradigm shift (from seller-centric thinking to buyer-centric thinking) that is aligning itself with the buyer-driven sales cycle – and this change is being resisted as much as carriage owners resisted the automobile.

 We spend a lot of time in this blog explaining the why of content or inbound marketing: why it works, what’s changed.

 This article is more about the that of content marketing: statistics showing that marketing is undergoing an evolution in thinking from being seller-centric, to being buyer-centric.
 It’s undeniable.

 Some call it banner blindness.
 Paid advertising is yielding less and less, as a function of its cost, as DSP and programmatic networks compete with the ‘black box’ goliaths of yesterday (viz.
 Google), and as ad platforms are running out of innovations.
 At this point people feel ads are ‘creepy’, ‘intrusive’, and even violate privacy in many cases (your phone is listening to you – c’mon man).
 There can be no denying this reality (see linked images below).
 It’s been happening for a decade, and it’s reached a fever pitch at this point.
 Nobody likes ads; we suffer them; we tolerate them.